Education: Secondary Education (EDSC)

 Offered As Demand Warrants

 Survey of learning theory, adolescent development and special needs instruction.
 Attention will be given to the cognitive, social and moral theories of development, and to current theories of learning.
 Consideration will be given to cultural and individual differences among learners including those with special needs.
-Completion of EDSC F205 or EDSC F415 is recommended prior to enrollment in this course.

 Prerequisites: WRTG F111X; junior standing or above.